What is Nevada 211?

 Calls are answered by trained call specialists who specialize in helping people find the services they need.
-These call specialists are employed by Financial Guidance Center (FGC), who was selected by the Nevada Department of Health and Human Services in 2015 to administer Nevada 2-1-1.
-FGC took over operations of Nevada 2-1-1 on July 1, 2015.
+These call specialists are employed by Money Management International (MMI), who was selected by the Nevada Department of Health and Human Services to administer Nevada 211.

 When was 211 established?

 The three-digit dialing code, 2-1-1, was exclusively assigned to support the distribution of information and referral services by the Federal Communications Commission (FCC) in 2000.
 Following this assignment, the FCC charged each state with establishing its own 211 system.